-$$Velocity = \frac{0.5 \text{ c.c.}}{3.1416 \times 1^2} = \frac{500 \text{ c.mm.}}{3.1416} = 159 \text{ millimetres per second.}$$ artery is attached to the instrument at A, the blood escaping at B into the distal end of the artery.
-The blood will rise higher in the tube C than in the tube D, the difference in height of the two columns being directly proportional to the velocity of the blood flow in the artery.
+$$Velocity = \frac{0.5 \text{ c.c.}}{3.1416 \times 1^2} = \frac{500 \text{ c.mm.}}{3.1416} = 159 \text{ millimetres per second.}$$

+Many other instruments have been devised, of which the most useful is the photohematachometer of Cybulski.
+This consists of two vertical tubes united at the top, and opening below into a horizontal tube, as shown diagrammatically in fig. 84.
+The proximal end of an artery is attached to the instrument at A, the blood escaping at B into the distal end of the artery.
+The blood will rise higher in the tube C than in the tube D, the difference in height of the two columns being directly proportional to the velocity of the blood-flow in the artery.
 A graphic record is obtained by allowing a beam of light to throw an image of the menisci of the columns of fluid on to a moving photographic plate.
-To determine the absolute velocity of the blood flow, the instrument must be calibrated.
-It has the advantage of giving, not merely the average velocity of the blood flow, but also the variations during ventricular systole and diastole.
+To determine the absolute velocity of the bloodflow, the instrument must be calibrated.
+It has the advantage of giving, not merely the average velocity of the blood-flow, but also the variations during ventricular systole and diastole.
 In one experiment the velocity varied from 250 mm. per second during systole to 127 mm. in diastole.